jaredchandler/xray/README.md

 	Python 2.7

 	*   It may run on python 3.4
 	**  It doesn't run under python 3.7 yet
+	*** I've run this with pypy for when I needed better performance.
+Refactoring is for the next version

 --------------------------------